nikhil27gargeya/nikhil27gargeya.github.io/dsalc.md

 Hashtable: similar to hashmap in the sense that it is an unordered collection of key value pairs but different than hashmap because no null keys or null values and is thread safe
 Hashset: unordered collection of unique elements (more specific version of a set)

-Pass by Value vs Pass by Reference:
-Pass by value means copy of data is passed to the function so changes in the function don't affect the original variable Pass by Reference means reference of the data is passed so changes in the function will affect the other

 Divide and Conquer:
 Steps: